Kylegoslin/ARTLOTS/README.md

 to classify learning resources for learners on the autism spectrum.

 Unlike traditional learning resource tagging approaches, a focus is placed on the attributes of a learner on the autism spectrum.
-This standard is designed to outine the required JSON attributes for tagging a learning resource for sharing over the Internet.
+This standard is designed to outine the required JSON attributes for tagging a learning resource for sharing over the Internet to provide a baseline for quality resource selection applicable to a learner's needs.

+This standard is a component of the OpenEARL.org project.

 ## Developed by